-Notice is hereby given that the Annual General Meeting of Carlow District Credit Union Limited will take place in the Seven Oaks Hotel, Carlow on 22nd January, 2024 at 7pm.
+Notice is hereby given that the Annual General Meeting of Carlow District Credit Union Limited will take place in the Seven Oaks Hotel, Carlow on Monday 20th January, 2025 at 7pm.

 - (a) The acceptance by the board of directors of the authorised representatives of members that are not natural persons;

 - (b) Ascertainment that a quorum is present;

 - (c) Adoption of Standing Orders;

-- (d) Reading and approval (or correction) of the minutes of the last annual general meeting,
+- (d) Reading and approval (or correction) of the minutes of the last annual general meeting;

 - and any intervening special general meeting;

 - (e) Report of the Board of Directors;

 - (f) Consideration of accounts;

 - (g) Report of the Auditor;

 - (h) Report of the Board Oversight Committee;

 - (i) Declaration of dividend and rebate of interest (if any);

 - (i) Report of the Nomination Committee;

 - (k) Appointment of Tellers;

-- (I) Election of Auditor;
+- (l) Election of Auditor;

 - (m) Election to fill vacancies on the Board Oversight Committee;

 - (n) Election to fill vacancies on the Board of Directors;

 - (o) Report of the Credit Committee;

 - (p) Report of Credit Control Committee;

 - (q) Report of Membership Committee;

-- (r Report of Promotions Committee;

-- (s) Notice of Motion Amendment to Rules:
+- (r) Notice of Motion Amendment to Rules;

-- (t) Any other business;
+- (s) Any other business:

-- (u) Announcement of election results;
+- (t) Announcement of election results;

-- (v) Adjournment or close of meeting.
+- (u) Adjournment or close of meeting.